Ogeon/rustful/README.md

  * `cargo build --no-default-features` - Check if the most minimal version of Rustful builds.
  * `cargo build --no-default-features --features "feature1 feature2"` - Check if Rustful with only `feature1` and `feature2` enabled builds.
  * `cargo run --example example_name` - check if the example `example_name` behaves as expected (see the `example` directory).

+Travis and AppVeyor will run the tests with the `strict` feature enabled.
+This turns warnings and missing documentation into compile errors, which may be harsh, but it's for the sake of the user.
+Everything should have a description and it's not nice to see warnings from your dependencies when you are compiling your project, right?
+It's therefore recommend that you run your own tests with the `strict` feature enabled before pushing, just to see if you missed something.